 A new play exploring identity, culture and migration.
 Seen through the relationship between a blind, Polish Grandfather and his English Granddaughter.

 Grandad found a home in Yorkshire in 1945 after spending six years fighting and surviving World War 2.
-He likes a whiskey and hates the ventilation in his front room.
-Every morning he opens his eyes and a sorrowful “bloody hell” escapes his lips as he realised he’s still blind.
+He likes a whisky and hates the ventilation in his front room.
+Every morning he opens his eyes and a sorrowful “bloody hell” escapes his lips as he realises he’s still blind.

 £12 (£9 under 26)